Banorock0/perturbseq-txmap/doc/checkin_2.md

 About halfway through cell_population.R rewrite.
 This will likely be the most problematic package to rewrite and test because of how long it is.

-## Project Organization - figures we are attempting to recreate have
+## Project Organization
+- figures we are attempting to recreate have been moved to /images
-been moved to /images - progress on perturbseq package is in /src/perturbseqR/R
+- progress on perturbseq package is in/src/perturbseqR/R

 -   Cell Ranger output is stored in /processed/cell_ranger_output/20251107/
 -   Scripts to recreate raw processing of data is stored in /src/subset_reanalysis